websockets/ws/doc/ws.md

 ### server.close([callback])

-Close the HTTP server if created internally, terminate all clients and call callback when done.
+Prevent the server from accepting new connections and close the HTTP server if created internally.
 If an external HTTP server is used via the `server` or `noServer` constructor options, it must be closed manually.
+Existing connections are not closed automatically.
+The server emits a `'close'` event when all connections are closed unless an external HTTP server is used and client tracking is disabled.
+In this case the `'close'` event is emitted in the next tick.
+The optional callback is called when the `'close'` event occurs and receives an `Error` if the server is already closed.

 ### server.handleUpgrade(request, socket, head, callback)